mesopelagique/4d-link-status-bar/README.md

 ![](AppScreenshot.png)

+ie. reproduce the [Open Recent Databases menu](https://doc.4d.com/4Dv18R6/4D/18-R6/Connecting-to-a-4D-Server-Database.300-5360760.en.html) of 4D but for all versions and without an already opening 4D app

 ## Start at login?

 Go to system preferences, `User & Groups`, select your user and the `Login Items` tab.
 Add here the app with `+`